• Little Wife in the Woods: Simple Recipes, Natural Wellness, and Mom Life

 Baking Your Sugar Cookies

-Baking these cookies is super simple.
+Baking these sugar cookies is super simple.
 Your main objective will be to not over-bake them.
 Depending on how thin/thick your kids roll them out you might need to adjust the bake time a bit.
 Ours only took about five minutes.
 You want to pull them out slightly doughy in the center for that nice, soft sugar cookie texture.
 If you like a crunchier cookie you can always bake them a bit longer.

 *Note: Since little kids will roll them out differently every time you may find it best to bake some of the thicker cookies on a separate sheet or roll the dough out for them.